despawnerer/judge/README.md

 Return first matching value from `rules_obj` by invoking each predicate within it with `*args, **kwargs` until a match is found. `rules_obj` must be an instance of `rules`.

+If a non-rules object is passed as `rules_obj`, raise TypeError.

 If no match is found, raise `NoMatchingRule`.

 If no arguments are passed, then return a partially applied function that can be later used to choose a value using a the given set of rules.